TurboWarp/docs/docs/development/extensions/hats.md

 ![](./assets/forever-wait-until-something-true-then-not-true.svg)

-In essence, "edge activated hats" let us rewrite that loop as:
+In essence, "edge-activated hats" let us rewrite that loop as:

 ![](./assets/when-something-is-true.svg)

-For each instance of an edge activated hat in a project, Scratch will run it once each frame.
+For each instance of an edge-activated hat in a project, Scratch will run it once each frame.
 Only when the script switches from returning false to returning true will the script will run.
 Once the script starts, the hat function will not be called again until the script stops.
 This is available in both sandboxed and unsandboxed extensions.

-There is one subtle difference between edge activated hats and the loops above: Edge activated hats can run even when the green flag isn't pressed.
+There is one subtle difference between edge-activated hats and the loops above: Edge-activated hats can run even when the green flag isn't pressed.

 To demonstrate this, we can reimplement the "when timer greater than" block in Scratch:

 :::caution
-TurboWarp's compiler currently does not support edge activated hats, so these scripts will run in the slower Scratch interpreter.
+TurboWarp's compiler currently does not support edge-activated hats, so these scripts will run in the slower Scratch interpreter.
 :::

 <ExtensionCode title="timer-reimplementation">{require("!raw-loader!@site/static/example-extensions/timer-reimplementation.js")}</ExtensionCode>